-The Falls are spectacular no matter what time of the year, but they are magical in the shimmering light (ice) of the winter.
+Both the Canadian and the American Falls are spectacular no matter what time of the year, but they are magical in the shimmering light (ice) of the winter.
 There is just something about the frozen trees and water that makes you feel like you are immersed in a fairy tale.

 After a leisure 10 minute walk along the Falls, you will come to a gift shop and another Tim Horton’s.
 The perfect place to make a quick pit-stop to warm up and refuel.